rivten/rivten.github.io/content/posts/git_setup_with_fork.md

 git push # push the changes from the original repo to the fork git switch -c a-new-branch
 # do changes, commits
-git push # already pushed to the fork
+git push --set-upstream # set-upstream is only needed the first time
 ```

 This might not be the most optimized way, and I would be happy to be shown even more simpler way to have this sort of workflow.